Sally Read

-Sally Read (born 1971 in Suffolk) is a British poet and writer and former psychiatric nurse.
+Sally Read (born 1971) is an English poet and writer and former psychiatric nurse.

 Early life and education

-Sally Read attended Tavistock Comprehensive School.
+Sally Read was born in 1971 in Suffolk and attended Tavistock Comprehensive School.
 She received a BA from Open University and then an MA from the University of South Dakota.

 Work and awards

 Read shared the Eric Gregory Award in 2001.
 Her first collection, The Point of Splitting, was shortlisted for the Jerwood-Aldeburgh First Collection prize.
 A selection of her works, Punto di Rottura, is also available in Italian.

 Her poems have been anthologized in numerous volumes, including "Roddy Lumsden's Identity Parade and Forward's Poems of the Decade.
 Read's first collection of poetry since her conversion, Dawn of this Hunger took first place for poetry at the Catholic Media Association Awards in 2022.